 AIC is defending certain matters relating to its agency program reorganization announced in 1999.
 These matters include a lawsuit filed in December 2001 by the U.S. Equal Employment Opportunity Commission ("EEOC") alleging retaliation under federal civil rights laws, a class action filed in August 2001 by former employee agents alleging retaliation and age discrimination under the Age Discrimination in Employment Act, breach of contract and ERISA violations, and a lawsuit filed in October 2004 by the EEOC alleging age discrimination with respect to a policy limiting the rehire of agents affected by the agency program reorganization.
-AIC is also defending another action, in which a class was certified in June 2004, filed by former employee agents who terminated their employment prior to the agency program reorganization.
-These plaintiffs have asserted claims under ERISA, and are seeking benefits provided in connection with the reorganization.
+AIC is also defending another action, in which a class was certified, filed by former employee agents who terminated their employment prior to the agency program reorganization.
+These plaintiffs have asserted breach of contract and ERISA claims, and are seeking actual damages including benefits under Allstate employee benefit plans and payments provided in connection with the reorganization, as well as punitive damages.
 In late March 2004, in the first EEOC lawsuit and class action lawsuit, the trial court issued a memorandum and order that, among other things, certified classes of agents, including a mandatory class of agents who had signed a release, for purposes of effecting the court's declaratory judgment that the release is voidable at the option of the release signer.
 The court also ordered that an agent who voids the release must return to AIC "any and all benefits received by the [agent] in exchange for signing the release."
 The court also "concluded that, on the undisputed facts of record, there is no basis for claims of age discrimination."
 The EEOC and plaintiffs have asked the court to clarify and/or reconsider its memorandum and order.
 The case otherwise remains pending.
-A putative nationwide class action has also been filed by former employee agents alleging various violations of ERISA.
+A putative nationwide class action has also been filed by former employee agents alleging various violations of ERISA, including a worker classification issue.
+These plaintiffs are challenging certain amendments to the Agents Pension Plan and are seeking to have exclusive agent independent contractors treated as employees for benefit purposes.
 This matter was dismissed with prejudice by the trial court, was the subject of further proceedings on appeal, and has been reversed and remanded to the trial court in April 2005.
 In these matters, plaintiffs seek compensatory and punitive damages, and equitable relief.
 AIC has been vigorously defending these lawsuits and other matters related to its agency program reorganization.
 In addition, AIC has been defending certain matters relating to its life agency program reorganization announced in 2000.
-These matters have been the subject of an investigation by the EEOC with respect to allegations of age discrimination and retaliation and conciliation discussions between Allstate and the EEOC.
+These matters have been the subject of an investigation by the EEOC with respect to allegations of age discrimination and retaliation and conciliation discussions between AIC and the EEOC.
 The outcome of these disputes is currently uncertain.

 The Company is defending a number of lawsuits brought by plaintiffs challenging trading restrictions the Company adopted in an effort to limit market-timing activity in its variable annuity sub-accounts.
-In one case, plaintiffs' motion for summary judgment on their breach of contract claims was granted and the matter will proceed to trial on damages.
-In these various lawsuits, plaintiffs seek a variety of remedies including monetary and equitable relief.
-The Company has been vigorously defending these matters, but their outcome is currently uncertain.
+In one case, plaintiffs' motion for summary judgment on their breach of contract claims was granted and